caro46/Tetraploid_project/DBG2OLC_run.md

 ```
 ### Convert bam to fastq
 Suggestions from Ben: convert each bam into a fastq and then merge the fastq.
+To convert using bamtools as suggested [here](https://github.com/PacificBiosciences/PacBioFileFormats/wiki/BAM-recipes).
 ```perl
 #!/usr/bin/perl